 How do we store your information?

 We will not transfer your personal details to any third party for the purpose of marketing without your permission.
 We use certain third party service providers who may have access to your personal data so that they can provide services to us.
 When this occurs, we have data protection compliant contracts in place with these third parties or we have checked that their privacy policies outline how they comply with GDPR requirements.
-The key ones are outlined below.
+Examples of ones we use regularly are outlined below.
 We may also use platforms such as Zoom or Microsoft Teams for online meetings and tools such as Google forms for our services.